 Annual health checks

-GPs are incentivised to offer an annual learning disability health check (the RCGP also offers a health check toolkit for people with learning disabilities).
+GPs are incentivised to offer an annual learning disability health check.
 This follows a newly developed electronic template that is available in all of the commonly used GP consulting systems.

 Summary care record with additional information

 Establishing and reviewing the QOF register for learning disability to make sure your practice prevalence reflects the expected population prevalence of 2.5%.
 It is worth noting, however, that most practices only achieve a prevalence of 0.7-1.0%, the reason being many children and young people, as well as many with milder learning disabilities, don't get coded.
 The original registers were populated from adult social care registers that only recorded those with more significant needs related to their learning disability.

 You may need to search for people who have codes such as learning difficulties, autism, Down's syndrome, Fragile X syndrome, etc. Many of these people will have a learning disability but may not have been coded as such and will not appear on the QOF register.

 As part of the annual health check GPs are encouraged to activate a summary care record with additional information for people with a learning disability.
 This additional information, such as carers and specific reasonable adjustments, is then available across the NHS system for any provider with access to the NHS Spine.